-- 1660 1.
-The Audit Repository shall support: - 2.
-Both audit transport mechanisms. - 3.
-Any IHE-specified audit message format, when sent over one of those transport mechanisms.
+- 1. The Audit Repository shall support: - 2.
+Both audit transport mechanisms.

+3. Any IHE-specified audit message format, when sent over one of those transport 1665 mechanisms.
 Note that new applications domains may have their own extended vocabularies in addition to the DICOM and IHE vocabularies.
-This also means that an ATNA Audit Repository is also automatically a Radiology Basic Security profile Audit - 1665 - ATNA Audit Repository is also automatically a Radiology Basic Security profile Audit Repository because it must support the IHE Provisional Message format and it must support the BSD syslog protocol. - 4.
-Self protections and user access controls.
+This also means that an ATNA Audit Repository is also automatically a Radiology Basic Security profile Audit Repository because it must support the IHE Provisional Message format and it must support 1670 the BSD syslog protocol.

+4. Self protections and user access controls.